geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 of the vector identities $$\eqref{def-rwls}, \eqref{def-rw}$$.
 But there's a problem here, that prevents us from just plugging these results into off-the-shelf nonlinear least squares minimizers like we did last time.
-The problem is that those implementations usually require us to give the residual as one single vector.
+The problem is, that those implementations usually require us to give the residual as one single vector.
 Additionally, we typically need to specify the Jacobian matrix of the residual vector.